radotreyes/fcc-algorithms/README.md

-# freeCodeCamp Algorithm Testing
+# How to Pull the Smoke Alarm
-A repository containing solutions to freeCodeCamp's algorithms challenges.
-Primarily for practicing writing unit tests on functions/functional components.
+Platform for teaching BDD/TDD concepts via guided problem solving.

 ## Short-Term Goal
 Implement unit tests for several algorithm challenges, and solve or re-solve these challenges with a BDD/TDD approach.